-The EOC includes information on numbers 1-5 below:
+The EOC includes the following information:

-1. Grievance Procedures

-Information on Kaiser Permanente's appeals and complaints procedures and filing claims that is in conformance with the Division regulations.

-2. Availability of Specialty Medical Services

-Information about the availability of specialty services, including behavioral health, physical therapy, occupational therapy and rehabilitative services.
+- 1. Grievance Procedures - Information on Kaiser Permanente's appeals and complaints procedures and filing claims that is in conformance with the Division regulations. - 2.
+Availability of Specialty Medical Services - Information about the availability of specialty services, including behavioral health, physical therapy, occupational therapy and rehabilitative services. - 3.
+Providing and Approving Emergency and Non-Emergency Medical Care - 4.
+Process for Choosing and Changing Network Providers

-- 3. Providing and Approving Emergency and Non-Emergency Medical Care - 4.
-Process for Choosing and Changing Network Providers - 5.
-Covered Persons with Limited English Proficiency and Illiteracy Covered Persons with Hearing Impairment - Access ReadSpeaker (text-to-speech) converts online text to speech and highlights text as it is being read.
-ReadSpeaker is available on Kaiser Permanente.org.
-TTY numbers are also published in all member materials.

-6. Identifying Potential Needs of Special Populations

-Refer to "Equity, Inclusion, and Diversity" section below for further details of Kaiser Permanente's processes for addressing the needs of covered persons with limited English proficiency and illiteracy, with diverse cultural and ethnic backgrounds, and with physical or mental disabilities; and the process to identify the potential need of special populations.
+Nondiscimination Notice:

+5-7.
+Kaiser Permanente Colorado's 'Nondiscrimination and Help in your Language' notice contains information on how a member can obtain interpretation, translation, and other language assistance services (including ASL) at no additional cost to the member.
+This notice is contained within the Open Enrollment Guide and the New Member Guide (which are sent upon enrollment) as well as other marketing materials such as the Provider Directory and member benefit packages.
+It is also posted on kp.org and in all Kaiser Permanente Colorado Medical Office Buildings.
+Kaiser Permanente Colorado also provides a TTY number alongside all phone numbers in all member marketing materials.
+The Equity, Inclusion, and Diversity program described below details KPCO's processes for identifying the needs of special populations and eliminating health disparities for our members and communities.